Your Dog Deserves the Best!

 Based on the search results, the diabetic dog food with the highest protein content is Wysong Epigen.
 This dry dog food formula contains 66.7% protein on a dry matter basis.

 Wysong Epigen is designed to mimic a more natural, carnivorous diet, which is particularly beneficial for managing conditions like diabetes where controlling carbohydrate intake is crucial.
-It avoids starches commonly found in commercial dog foods, focusing instead on high levels of protein and fat to help stabilize blood sugar levels1.
+It avoids starches commonly found in commercial dog foods, focusing instead on high levels of protein and fat to help stabilize blood sugar levels.

 Other high-protein options for diabetic dogs include:

-Instinct Original Real Beef: 52.3% protein1
+Instinct Original Real Beef: 52.3% protein

-The Farmer's Dog Chicken Recipe: 46% protein1
+The Farmer's Dog Chicken Recipe: 46% protein

-It's important to note that while high protein content can be beneficial for diabetic dogs, the best food choice should always be made in consultation with a veterinarian, taking into account the individual dog's specific needs and health status2.
+It's important to note that while high protein content can be beneficial for diabetic dogs, the best food choice should always be made in consultation with a veterinarian, taking into account the individual dog's specific needs and health status.

 2.Are there any grain-free options for diabetic dog food?